Emmanuel-Hubs/Global-layoffs-SQL-analysis/README.md

 - Cleaned dataset (layoffs_clean.csv)
 - SQL CODE (data_cleaning.sql)
 - SQL CODE (exploratory_analysis.sql)
-- Data visualization
+- Data_visualization.md

 ## 🧾 Overview
 #
-This project performs a complete end-to-end **data cleaning and exploratory data analysis (EDA)** on a real-world dataset of global layoffs using SQL.
+This project performs a complete end-to-end **data cleaning, visualization and exploratory data analysis (EDA)** on a real-world dataset of global layoffs using SQL.

 The objective is to transform raw, inconsistent data into a structured analytical dataset and extract meaningful business insights about layoffs across companies, industries, countries, and time periods.